John Cooper (car maker)

 While in Sebring, Florida, for the 1959 United States Grand Prix, Cooper got to know American driver Rodger Ward, the reigning USAC national champion and Indianapolis 500 winner.
 After Ward had been astounded by the cornering ability of Cooper's little cars on the road course, he offered to arrange a test for them at Indianapolis Motor Speedway, saying, "You've got to try out your car around the Oval.
 Indy's waiting for you!"
 Cooper took one of his Formula One cars to the Speedway in the autumn of 1960, as drivers, constructors and racing personalities gathered in "amused tolerance, mixed with obvious curiosity," according to Cooper.
 When Brabham, an Indy rookie, began his warmup laps, he was unaware of the requirement to gradually build up his speed on the track.
 He clocked his second lap at 144.8 miles per hour, fast enough for the third row on the previous race's grid!
 Ward was so enthused, Cooper had to agree to let him drive the car, too.
 From that point, the Indianapolis establishment realised the writing was on the wall and the days of their front-engined roadsters were numbered.
 Within a few years, John Cooper's revolution of open-wheeled racing was complete.

 Cooper's development of the British Motor Corporation Mini – the Mini Cooper – was adored by both rally racers and ordinary road drivers.
 Before John Cooper's death, the Cooper name was licensed to BMW for the higher-performance versions of the cars, inspired by the original Mini, sold as the MINI.
 John, along with his son Mike Cooper, served in an advisory role to BMW and Rover's New MINI design team.

 Cooper was the last surviving Formula One team principal from the formative years of the sport, and he often lamented later in life that the fun had long since gone out of racing.
-He helped establish Britain's domination of motorsport technology, which continues today, and he received the Order of the British Empire (CBE) for his services to British motorsport.
+He helped establish Britain's domination of motorsport technology, which continues today, and he was awarded Officer of the Order of the British Empire (OBE) for his services to British motorsport.
 He remained head of the West Sussex family garage business (which had outlets for Mini Cooper at East Preston and Honda at Ferring) until his death at age 77 in 2000.